Heads of Laboratories

-Areas of particular interest in Dr. Reeke’s lab are perception and control of locomotion and the development of analytic tools appropriate for the characterization of these activities in space and time.
-He is focusing on neural mechanisms for the recognition and recall of temporal patterns, which are of fundamental importance for planning and navigation, language and music.
-The lab has developed novel information-theoretic measures, based on the temporal intervals between events of interest, that will help to quantitate the temporal characteristics of the signals exchanged among neurons and the spatiotemporal discharge activity of neuronal assemblies.
+Areas of particular interest in Dr. Reeke’s lab are perception, control of locomotion, and the development of analytic tools appropriate for the characterization of these activities in space and time.
+He is focusing on neural mechanisms for the recognition and recall of temporal patterns, which are of fundamental importance for planning and navigation, language, and music.
+The lab has developed novel information-theoretic measures, based on the temporal intervals between events of interest, that help to quantitate the temporal characteristics of the signals exchanged among neurons and the spatiotemporal discharge activity of neuronal assemblies.

 Dr. Reeke has shown that these same measures can be used to analyze data obtained from behavioral experiments with animals.
 In a collaborative project with Rockefeller’s Donald W. Pfaff, Dr. Reeke helped measure the contribution of estrogens to exploratory behavior in female mice.
 The method could also be adapted to measure the contribution of a range of genes to behavior as well as to understand the effect of different genotypes or pharmacological manipulations on behavior.